Ai Nagano

+Ai Nagano (永野 愛, Nagano Ai) is a Japanese voice actress.

 Ai is known for her role in Cutey Honey Flash as Honey Kisaragi, which was her debut role.
 She also voice Komachi Akimoto/Cure Mint in Yes!
 PreCure 5 and its sequel GoGo!, in addition to Madoka (Komachi's sister); and Yoshimi Takenochi in the inaugural Futari wa Pretty Cure.
-Also known as the voice of Suzie Wong, Miki Kurosaki, and Lady Devimon from Digimon Tamers.
+Also known as the voice of Suzie Wong from Digimon Tamers, Miki Kurosaki Digimon Savers and Lady Devimon from Digimon Adventure.
 She was part of Office CHK, Wit Promotion, and Drama House in the past.
 She is currently signed to Bookslope.